 General Mills shopping for food deals in emerging markets

-BOCA RATON, Fla.
-Feb 18 (Reuters) - U.S. packaged foods group General Mills is looking to expand its business in faster-growing emerging markets, it said on Tuesday, as growth in its home market remains weak.
+BOCA RATON, Florida (Reuters) - U.S. packaged foods group General Mills (GIS.N) is looking to expand its business in faster-growing emerging markets, it said on Tuesday, as growth in its home market remains weak.

 "We continue to look at tuck-in opportunities around the world," Chief Executive Ken Powell said on Tuesday at a conference in Boca Raton, Florida.

-The company behind Yoplait yogurt, Cheerios cereal and Progresso soups said it was "actively investigating" expansion opportunities in India, Indonesia, the Middle East and North Africa.
+The company behind Yoplait yogurt, Cheerios cereal and Haagen-Dazs ice cream said it was "actively investigating" expansion opportunities in India, Indonesia, the Middle East and North Africa.

-The company also said it was working to expand Yoplait in China with a new factory.
+The company also said it was working to expand Yoplait in China with a new factory it started building in December.
 It said it was working with Sodiaal, the French dairy cooperative which co-owns Yoplait, to secure supply for the market.